The Art of Resume Writing: Get Noticed by Prospective Employers 2023

-- A quality or characteristic that will support the company's objectives
+- A noteworthy quality or characteristic that will contribute to the company's objectives

-- List only the most important accomplishments in your resume.
-Try to keep each point directly related to the job objectives
+- Select only the most significant accomplishments that directly relate to the job objectives.

 The job title is not mandatory, but it helps define who you are and the job position for which you are applying.

-- Do NOT include your complete address, sex, marital status, race, sexual orientation, social insurance number, immigration status, religious or social affiliations
+- Avoid including unnecessary personal details such as complete address, sex, marital status, race, sexual orientation, social insurance number, immigration status, religious or social affiliations.

-- If relevant to the job position, your resume should include your LinkedIn account, website, blog, media site
+- If relevant to the job position, consider including your LinkedIn account, website, blog, or media site on your resume.

-- While a custom email server is best, a Gmail account is acceptable Hotmail, AOL, Yahoo are not considered as professional and may disqualify your application
+- While having a custom email server is ideal, a Gmail account is acceptable.
+However, avoid using Hotmail, AOL, Yahoo, as they are not considered professional and may negatively impact your application.

-- If you are a recent graduate, highlight your education at the top of your resume
+- For recent graduates, prioritize your education by placing it at the beginning of your resume.

 Example: Writing, understanding a computer program or specific equipment